bryonbaker/beach-house/README.md

 Please 💩 clean up after your pets.
 Put pet waste in the green bin.

 ## Barbeque
-Sometimes we get rodents sniffing around the BBQ at night so it is packed so they can't explore the cooking surface.
+Sometimes we have had rodents sniffing around the BBQ at night so when we leave the BBQ is is packed so they can't explore the cooking surface.
+You will need to set it up before you use it.
+The drip tray has a slot that it slides into from the left side.
+We suggest you get some aluminium foil to line the drip tray.

 ## Outdoor chairs
 At night, please put the covers on the outdoor chairs.
 (This will keep the possums from making a mess of them.)